alexjercan/bevy-systems/README.md

     - Use a simple file format (e.g. JSON, YAML) to save hex map data.
     - Implement loading and saving of hex map data (e.g. height, temperature, resources, buildings).
     - Add a simple UI to save and load hex map data (e.g. buttons for save/load).
+- [ ] hexmap_config.rs - Add a way to configure the settings for the hex map generation.
+    - Figure out a few parameters that can be configured with nice names - the ones from Planet, but with better names and intuitive.
+    - Add a simple UI to configure the settings (e.g. sliders, dropdowns).
+    - Save and load the configuration to/from a file.